By Teachers, For Teachers

 Although there may be many factors at play, it could simply be that your students are unable to work together properly because they do not know how to support one another.
 By using cooperative games, students will become critical thinkers, learn to work with one another, and apply these skills to accomplish team goals.
 The best part?
 Your students will have FUN while developing these skills!

-Cooperative games differ from competitive games, as games (e.g. basketball, soccer) tend to focus on winning or losing, while cooperative games do not have to have a sole winner, as the objective is for all teams to succeed.
+Cooperative classroom games differ from competitive games, as games (e.g. basketball, soccer) tend to focus on winning or losing, while cooperative games do not have to have a sole winner, as the objective is for all teams to succeed.
 Competitive games sometimes result in poor self-esteem for students who are on the losing end and not all students have the competitive edge needed in order to win.
 Think about that student in your class who has great ideas, but is not athletic or competitive.
 How do we address such needs when that student does not want to participate in the competitive aspect of games?

-Co-operative games are the solution, as all students will benefit since no one is left out and the focus is on the success of the team as a whole.
+Co-operative classroom games are the solution, as all students will benefit since no one is left out and the focus is on the success of the team as a whole.
 When students are provided with a challenge, students are given the freedom to work together to solve the challenge by discussing various strategies, communicating their ideas, and putting their plans into action.
 These games have the student’s development in mind, as students are the primary decision makers with little teacher direction.

 Cooperative games allow students to work together to make decisions based on creative thinking, communication, and collaboration.
 As there aren’t any right or wrong answers (just strategies), students build better relationships with other team members as they struggle, deal with failure, and eventually work to master the problem presented.
 Throughout this process, students are critically thinking of their strategies and making quick decisions, while they are verbally and physically interacting with one another and, therefore, developing their cognitive abilities.
 As students try out various strategies and assess the outcomes, they are becoming more self-confident, learning to deal with stressful situations, and understand the importance of working together as a team to be successful.